The Parliament of Victoria is given its powers by a document called the Constitution.

 The Victorian Constitution (officially the Constitution Act 1975) provides the framework for democracy and responsible government in Victoria.

-It sets out the basic rules relating to the Crown (the Queen and the Governor), the Legislative Council, the Legislative Assembly, local government, the Supreme Court and the executive (ministers and the public service).
+It sets out the basic rules relating to the Crown (the Queen or King and the Governor), the Legislative Council, the Legislative Assembly, local government, the Supreme Court and the executive (ministers and the public service).